AmineDjeghri/awesome-os-setup/docs/tv_setup.md

             5. Click **Copy Link** — the link should start with
                `https://comet.stremiofr.com/`
                and end with `=/manifest.json`.
-            6. Go back to AIOStreams, paste this link in the URL field, and **Activate** the addon.
+            6. Go back to AIOStreams, paste this link in the URL field, click on 'update' at the bottom of the configuration and **Activate** the addon with the switch button.

             ###### ⚙️ Configure *JackettioFR (custom)*:
             1. Click the **Edit** button.